-Last week we featured the female red-heads of the anime world.
-This week we turn our attention to the guys.
+Previously I’ve covered the female red-heads of the anime world but there are definitely some red-haired guys who deserve some love.
 Going to be honest, for those of you who have been following my blog you probably already have a pretty good idea who the number one is going to be on this list.

 As this is a conversation starter and not a definitive list with scored attributes, please share your views on who should have been on the list below.